bcallaway11/did/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)

 The red dots in the plot are pre-treatment group-time average treatment effects .
-Here they are provided with 95% pointwise confidence intervals.
-These are the estimates that can be interpreted as a pre-test (up to some caveats about multiple hypothesis testing).
+Here they are provided with 95% uniform confidence intervals.
+These are the estimates that can be interpreted as a pre-test of the parallel trends assumption.
 The blue dots are post-treatment group-time average treatment effects.
 Under the parallel trends assumption, these can be interpreted as policy effects -- here the effect of the minimum wage on county-level teen employment due to increasing the minimum wage.

 **Event Studies**